EnviroDIY/ModularSensors/README.md

 - **getStatus()** - This returns the current status of the sensor as an interger, if the sensor has some way of giving it to you (most do not.)
 - **printStatus()** - This returns the current status of the sensor as a readable String.
 - **powerUp()** - This sends power to the sensor.
 No return.
-- **wake()** - This wakes the sensor up, usually by sending it power, but sometimes by sending a specific wake or start measuring command.
+- **wake()** - This wakes the sensor up, usually just verifying that it has power, but sometimes by sending a specific wake or start measuring command.
 Returns true if successful.
-- **sleep()** - This puts the sensor to sleep, often by stopping the power, but sometimes by sending a specific sleep or stop measuring command.
+- **sleep()** - This puts the sensor to sleep, but does NOT power it down.
 Returns true if successful.
 - **powerDown()** - This cuts the sensor power.
 No return.
 - **update()** - This updates the sensor values and returns true when finished.
 For digital sensors with a single information return, this only needs to be called once for each sensor, even if there are multiple variable subclasses for the sensor.
 In general, the update function wakes the sensor, if necessary, tells it to start measurements and get values as many times as requested, averages all the values, notifies the attached variables that new values are available, and then puts the sensor back to sleep if it had been asleep at the start of the update.
 - **startSingleMeasurement()** - This tells the sensor to start a single measurement.
 Returns true if successful.
 Generally you do NOT want to use this function on its own; use the update function instead.